-J. Petition for Reinstatement
+J. Petition to continue on Probation

 - 1. To obtain permission to continue in the MBLT program, a student who does not meet all SAP standards following a period of Academic & Financial Aid Warning must: - a.
 Submit a timely Petition to Continue ("petition") to the Registrar, - b.
-Be granted reinstatement by the ASAC, - c.
+Be granted approval by the ASC, - c.
 Meet with his/hertheir advisor and/or program chair who will develop a SAP Recovery Plan, and - d.
 Repeat any required course(s) in which the student did not earn at least a "C+" in the following session (if the course is being offered) or as soon thereafter as the course is offered. - 2.
-The petition should set forth any extenuating circumstances (such as illness, death in the family, extreme emotional stress, etc.) as set forth in Paragraph 3 below, that will enable the ASAC to assess the student's academic record and determine whether the student, if reinstated on probation, likely will be able to achieve good academic standing, maintain SAP, and graduate from the MBLT program.
-The Petition for Reinstatement and Appeal will be denied by the ASAC if it finds that the student is not likely to succeed in these efforts.
+The petition should set forth any extenuating circumstances (such as illness, death in the family, extreme emotional stress, etc.) as set forth in Paragraph 3 below, that will enable the ASC to assess the student's academic record and determine whether the student, if approved to continue on probation, likely will be able to achieve good academic standing, maintain SAP, and graduate from the MBLT program.
+The Petition will be denied by the ASC if it finds that the student is not likely to succeed in these efforts.